Vikram-Yajurvedi/Python/README.md

 # Python
-This repo contains all the python scripts created by Vikram Yajurvedi
+This repo contains all the python programs created by Vikram Yajurvedi Further this repo is divided into various folder based on the type of python code.